innovacontent/content-holder/_posts/2022-01-14-Information-Theory-In-The-Financial-Markets22.md

 ---
 layout:post
 useMath: true
-title:"Information Theory in The Financial Markets" date:2022-01-14 categories:Research
+title: "Information Theory in The Financial Markets"
+date: 2022-01-14
+categories: Research
-description:"Information theory is the mathematical treatment of the concepts, parameters and rules governing the transmission of messages through communication systems"
+description: "Information theory is the mathematical treatment of the concepts, parameters and rules governing the transmission of messages through communication systems"
 ---

 # **Information Theory in The Financial Markets**